Mashike99/albrechtlab/_members/gerardo-moreno.md

   # uf-directory:
 ---
 # About
-Gerardo is an Agricultural Assistant at Albrecht's lab.
+Gerardo is an Agricultural Assistant in the Albrecht lab.
 He holds a bachelor’s degree in plant science from Florida State University.
 Gerardo has experience with large field trials, data collection and processing.

 # Selected Skills